- What Does A Dependence On Drugs Look Like?

-When you hear or read discussions of drug or alcohol dependence, you hear most about the physical, chemical dependency that is created when someone becomes addicted to drugs or alcohol.
-But there is another type of dependency, psychological dependence, which is a term used to describe the mental and often emotional aspects of substance abuse disorder.
+When you hear or read discussions about drug or alcohol dependence, you hear most about the physical and chemical dependency created when someone becomes addicted to drugs or alcohol.
+But there is another type of dependency, psychological dependence, a term used to describe the mental and often emotional aspects of substance abuse disorder.

-Many people will be able to identify when they are physically dependent on a substance or drug, but it is far harder to objectively evaluate one’s own emotional or mental state regarding an addiction.
+Many people can identify when they depend physically on a substance or drug.
+Still, it is far harder to objectively evaluate one’s own emotional or mental state regarding an addiction.
 Often called a psychological addiction rather than a psychological dependence, there is a distinct difference between addiction and dependence.

-Addiction is an identifiable mental disorder that centers around substance use even in light of potential negative consequences and outcomes.
-It is made up of both mental and physical aspects that are often very difficult to separate and can be a very complex condition.
+Addiction is an identifiable mental disorder that centers around substance use despite potential negative consequences and outcomes.
+It is made up of mental and physical aspects that are often very difficult to separate and can be a very complex condition.

-Dependence, on the other hand, is a condition whereby either your body, brain, or both have been conditioned to depend on a substance that the individual consumes.
+On the other hand, dependence is a condition whereby your body, brain, or both have been conditioned to depend on a substance the individual consumes.
 Often the consumption of the substance is merely to prevent withdrawal symptoms since the tolerance to the substance is generally substantial.

-The DSM-5 or the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders, now classifies these all under the umbrella of “substance use disorder”.
+The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) now classifies these all under the umbrella of “substance use disorder.”
 Substance use disorder simplifies the diagnosis and allows the classification of substance use disorder by severity.

-What Does a Psychological Dependence on Drugs Look Like?
+What Does A Dependence On Drugs Look Like?

 The tolerance that many addicts build to their substance of choice is one of the primary factors that drive psychological dependence.
-As an individual uses a substance over time, their body and mind become used to it, and the effects or “high” that the user once experienced are then no longer attainable.
+As an individual uses a substance over time, their body and mind become used to it, and the effects or “high” that the user once experienced are no longer attainable.
 At this point, many users begin taking larger and larger doses in an attempt to recapture that feeling.
-While this does not lead to more intense highs, it does serve to build a more intense chemical dependency.
+While this does not lead to more intense highs, it builds a more intense chemical dependency.

 Some users are prone to psychological dependence no matter what substance they use.
 This can happen when there are underlying causes of addiction that are not addressed or resolved sufficiently to remove the root cause of an individual seeking to use drugs.
 When conditions like this are present, no amount of detox or maintenance dosing will help.
-The individual will need to see counseling in order to identify the driving forces behind their psychological dependence.
+Instead, the individual will need to see counseling to identify the driving forces behind their psychological dependence.

 While psychological dependence and addiction are often experienced together, they often overlap.
-Many individuals do not have an addiction, but are psychologically dependent on their drug of choice.
+Many individuals do not have an addiction but are psychologically dependent on their drug of choice.
 One of the most common examples is having a drink after work.
-You may start out with drinking a beer or a glass of wine when you get home, but over time your brain may associate the relaxation of the drink with something that helps you unwind after a stressful day.
-This can lead to feeling like you “need” a drink in order to feel relaxed.
+You may start with drinking a beer or a glass of wine when you get home, but over time your brain may associate the relaxation of the drink with something that helps you unwind after a stressful day.
+This can make you feel like you “need” a drink to relax.
 If you’re unable to have your nightly drink, you may become worried or anxious that you won’t be able to relax.

-Not all drugs have been directly linked to a physical dependence, but many have been linked with a psychological dependence.
-These drugs include:
+Not all drugs have been directly linked to physical dependence, but many have been linked with psychological dependence.

 - Psilocybin (magic mushrooms)

-There are other drugs that can lead to both a physical and psychological dependence, including:
+Other drugs can lead to both physical and psychological dependence, including:

-Psychological dependencies can be extremely hard to overcome, especially if your use hasn’t negatively impacted your life yet, such as costing you money, affecting your job, or having any bearing on your personal relationships.
-If you are able to fully carry on your normal life, it can be really hard to admit that you have a problem.
+Psychological dependencies can be extremely hard to overcome, especially if your use hasn’t negatively impacted your life yet, such as costing you money, affecting your job, or having any bearing on your relationships.
+If you can fully carry on with your normal life, it can be hard to admit that you have a problem.
 The timeline for withdrawals or a physical dependency is pretty straightforward and relatively the same across the board.
 Treating psychological dependencies, however, vary greatly from person to person.

 Detox is a specific process that targets the physical symptoms of withdrawal.
-Detoxing is often just the first step, as there can be many potential mental and psychological factors at play as well.
+However, detoxing is often just the first step, as there can be many potential mental and psychological factors at play as well.

-Some of the most common treatments for a psychological dependence are:
+Some of the most common treatments for psychological dependence are: